TheresaLui/SelfHelpContent_v2/articles/problemscopingques.maps/problemscopingques-route.md

 			"order": 6,
 			"controlType": "multilinetextbox",
 			"displayLabel": "Details",
 			"watermarkText": "Provide additional information about your incident including any additional sample queries and responses you are seeing.
-Also include details about the expected behavior.", "required": true,
+Include any important details about the expected behavior.", "required": true,
 			"useAsAdditionalDetails": true
 		}